New Hampshire Democrats to Biden: Changing primary calendar will ‘wreak havoc’ on us

 New Hampshire Democrats are urging President Biden not to switch up the party’s primary calendar, saying proposed changes will “wreak havoc” in the state.

-Two former U.S. lawmakers, a former governor and over a dozen other New Hampshire Democrats are among the signatories of a letter, first reported by Politico, emailed to the White House arguing that shifting New Hampshire out of its slot as the first-in-the-nation primary would put party members on the ballot next year in jeopardy.
+Two former U.S. lawmakers, a former governor and more than a dozen other New Hampshire Democrats are among the signatories of a letter, first reported by Politico, emailed to the White House that argues shifting New Hampshire out of its slot as the first-in-the-nation primary would put party members on the ballot next year in jeopardy.

 “While we share your desire to elevate more diverse voices in the process, we believe that the proposed schedule could wreak havoc on Democrats up and down the ticket in New Hampshire and unnecessarily jeopardize four critical electoral votes in your re-election campaign,” reads the letter, dated Tuesday.